mosmos6/Large-MTJ/README.md

 3. I've tested this with my slim weights for GPT-J. If you run into an error with other types of slim weights, please post an issue.

+!Update on 4/28/2023!

+Due to the python upgrade of colab (3.9 -> 3.10), requirements.txt and util.py were modified.

 (@mosmos6)